noelforte/eleventy-plugin-vento/readme.md

 If you'd prefer to set filters yourself (via a plugin or other method) or prevent Eleventy from loading filters into Vento, set `filters: false` in the plugin options.

-This plugin merges the keys normally expected from `this` with the `FilterThis` object Vento provides to filters.
+(_Upcoming in 4.1.0_) This plugin merges the keys normally expected from `this` with the `FilterThis` object Vento provides to filters.
 The final bound `this` object for filters is as follows:

 ```ts
 {